Digital Scholarship Services Graduate Student Assistant (GSA)

 Overview

-Digital Scholarship Graduate Student Assistants are placed within the University Library System’s Digital Scholarship Services (DSS) during the fall and spring terms of an academic year.
-In this position, GSAs gain experience in the skills of contemporary digital scholarship, are embedded in the work of the unit, contribute to digital projects hosted by or affiliated with the library, and provide support to faculty and students as a part of the library’s Digital Scholarship Services.
-As time permits, GSAs will also have opportunities to work on their own digital scholarship projects with support from DSS librarians and staff.
+Digital Scholarship Graduate Student Assistants (GSAs) are placed within the University Library System’s Digital Scholarship Services (DSS) during the fall and spring terms of an academic year.
+In this position, GSAs gain experience in the skills of contemporary digital scholarship, are embedded in the teaching activities of the unit, contribute to digital projects hosted by or affiliated with the library, and provide support to faculty and students on digital research and publishing activities as a part of the library’s Digital Scholarship Services.

 Emphasizing professional development, the ULS Digital Scholarship GSA is intended to prepare students for success in digitally-inflected scholarly careers, both in the academy and beyond.
 This two-term GSA position builds on our ULS Summer Digital Scholarship Graduate Internship program by providing an opportunity for more sustained and in-depth contributions to digital scholarship practice.